 - I am very organized.

-When the candidate is prompted with these options, he must state which statement is most like him and which statement is least like him.
-By forcing the candidate to make difficult choices like these, The DriveTest® can give you a sense of his true potential.
+When the candidate is prompted with these options, they must state which statement is most like them and which statement is least like them.
+By forcing the candidate to make difficult choices like these, The DriveTest® can give you a sense of their true potential.

-This test also measures for consistency in a candidate’s answers, so any candidate who tries to fake his answers will find it virtually impossible to do so.
-If he does try to fake the assessment and an inconsistent response pattern is noted, you will be notified in his results report.
+This test also measures for consistency in a candidate’s answers, so any candidate who tries to fake their answers will find it virtually impossible to do so.
+If they do try to fake the assessment and an inconsistent response pattern is noted, you will be notified in the results report.

 On the test results, you will also see scores for teachable traits that are also important sales skills, including: